-Between the years of 2010 and 2012, several of Alpine SnowGuards’ customers reached out to us hoping we could provide snow management solutions for solar PV arrays.
+Several Alpine SnowGuards’ customers reached out to us between 2010-2012 hoping we could provide solar snow management for PV arrays.
 This was an entirely new snow management problem that was evolving right along with the solar industry.

-This new problem stemmed from a situation where solar PV arrays were being installed on composition (comp) shingle roof surfaces that typically don’t shed “much” snow or ice.
+This new problem stemmed from solar PV arrays installed on composition shingle roofs that don’t shed “much” snow or ice.
 In this case, the word “much” needs clarification, as snow on solar is a widely misunderstood situation.

-In the Northeastern region of the U.S., snow tends to fall and melt over the course of a week or two.
-However, it’s pretty common for snowfall from multiple events to accumulate, and remain on, comp shingle roofs for weeks – even for the majority of a winter season.
-Eventually, these accumulations will reach density and viscosity levels that allow them to shed off the roof in the form of an avalanche.
+In the Northeastern U.S., snow tends to fall and melt over the course of a week or two.
+However, it’s pretty common for snowfall from multiple events to accumulate.
+It then remains on comp shingle roofs for weeks – even for the majority of a winter season.
+Eventually, these accumulations reach density and viscosity levels that allow them to shed off the roof in the form of an avalanche.
 A similar phenomenon occurs on cedar shingle roofing.

-Homeowners with comp shingle or cedar shingle roofs would most likely agree that they experience a sliding-snow-and-ice event at least once or twice a year.
-These events are less significant and less dramatic on a comp shingle roof than they would be had a solar array been installed over the comp shingle.
-Homeowners in areas with high snow volumes, like the Rocky Mountains, are likely to experience similar situations (often with greater frequency than the events in the Northeast and East coast regions).
+Homeowners with comp or cedar shingle roofs would agree they experience sliding-snow-and-ice once or twice a year.
+These events are less significant and less dramatic on a comp shingle roof than on a solar array installed over comp shingle.
+Homeowners in areas with high snow volumes, like the Rocky Mountains, are likely to experience similar situations.
+Sometimes they experience them with greater frequency than the events in the Northeast and East coast regions).

-As we first began to analyze this problem, we approached it from the perspective we were most familiar with: roof-mounted snow guards.
+We approached analyzing this problem from the perspective we were most familiar with: roof-mounted snow guards.

-Based on our experience up until that point, we felt that the “best practice” for managing snow on solar was to install a roof-mounted device just below the array.
+Based on our experience up to that point, we felt the “best practice” for managing snow on solar was to install a roof-mounted device just below the array.
 This required a minimum landing zone of 24” below the butt of the array.

 On a typical comp shingle or cedar shingle roof, one tier of roof mounted snow guards might be enough of a barrier to manage the snow mass.
 However, we were now faced with a situation where the roof area to be managed was no longer comp shingle or cedar, with their high friction surfaces and water absorption properties.
 What we faced were solar arrays (glass, no friction) that in most cases needed added snow management devices as supplements to the roof-mounted snow guards.